satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 science\ :sup:``[a] <#cmnt1>`_`\  suffers (Poschl and Koop, 2008; Smith,
 2006).

-In contrast, during open source software development,\ :sup:``[b] <#cmnt2>`_`\  the typical code review is open, collaborative, and interactive, engaging many participants with varying levels of expertise.
+In contrast to peer review of scientific articles, when software programmers develop open source software and review their code, the process is open, collaborative, and interactive, and engages many participants with varying levels of expertise.
 There is a clear process by which comments get addressed and new code gets integrated into the main project.
 Since computer programs are much more structured and objective than prose, it is more amenable to standardization and therefore to review.
 These code review systems also take advantage of some of the latest technologies that have the potential to be used for publication review.
-Despite all of these differences, the purpose of code review systems mirror the purpose of publication review to increase the clarity, reproducibility
-\ :sup:``[c] <#cmnt3>`_`\ and correctness of contributions.
+Despite all of these differences, the purpose of code review systems mirror the purpose of publication review to increase the clarity, reproducibility \ :sup:``[b] <#cmnt2>`_`\ and correctness of contributions.

 The most prominent example of a post-publication review system, arxiv.org, comes from the field of high energy particle physics.
 It has